 In 1931, The Grand View Villa burnt to the ground, allowing the Federal Government to take over the lease and begin construction of a bathhouse and large outdoor pool that remains open to this day, on the steep slope just above the Rimrock Resort Hotel.

 In 1940, Dr. Ashton passed and his son, Phillip, took over the hotel, changing the name to The Upper Hot Springs Hotel.
 Phillip and his wife Edith ran the hotel until the mid-1940’s.
 When Phillip moved to British Columbia in 1946, Edith remained in Banff, operating the hotel with John Jaeggi, whom she later married.

-In 1959, John Pawlick purchased the leasehold for The Upper Hot Springs Hotel.
-He moved the original building to the south and began construction on what was to become the Rimrock Hotel and later the Rimrock Inn.
+In 1959, John And Jane Pawluk purchased the leasehold for The Upper Hot Springs Hotel.
+They moved the original building to the south and began construction on what was to become the Rimrock Hotel and later the Rimrock Inn.
 The new hotel included 60 guest rooms, a lunch counter, a restaurant, a boardroom, a cocktail lounge and a rooftop fine dining room.
 In 1979, the Pawluk’s began the expansion of the Rimrock Inn, adding a spa, lobby bar, conference facility and 110 additional rooms to the property.

 In 1988, The Rimrock Resort Hotel Corporation purchased the Rimrock Inn and began to make way for the new Rimrock Resort Hotel.
 This resulted in a unique architectural hotel, comprising of 333 luxurious guestrooms, including 21 suites, 2 restaurants, a lobby lounge and bar, over 18,000 square-feet of meeting space, and stunning views.